lashd/mirage/README.md

     mirage stop -p port -> stops Mirage on a given port.
     mirage stop -p port1, port2... -> stop multiple instances of Mirage.
     mirage stop -p all -> stop all instances of mirage.
+#### What do I have to do to upgrade from the last version of Mirage?
+You shouldn't have to do anything to move from the last version of Mirage to this one.
+Let me know if something stops working!